-Disruptive technologies challenge the assumptions which underpin established solutions, enabling better agility, easier deployment, faster performance often with reduced costs.
+Disruptive technologies challenge the assumptions which underpin established solutions, enabling better agility, easier deployment, faster performance, often with reduced costs.

 Software Defined solutions are disruptive and are changing how organisations manage and consume technology.
 By abstracting the control of physical resources into virtual resources, resource allocations can be changed on the fly without ever touching hardware configurations.

-Our role as trusted advisor to our customers is to evaluate the multitude of technologies on the market to position those we believe will bring our customers some real value.
+Our role as trusted adviser to our customers is to evaluate the multitude of technologies on the market to position those we believe will bring our customers some real value.
 SD-WAN is one which we are genuinely excited by.